learn-co-curriculum/swift-functions/README.md

 ### Functions With A Return Type

-Functions which don't provide a return are actually pretty rare, so let's write a function that returns something.
+Functions which don't provide a return are somewhat rare, so let's write a function that returns something.
 Let's standardize a greeting for the iOS class that goes "Heyyy, iOS!".
 Our function should simply return a string containing this value.

 Let's start our new custom function just like we did before, using a different name: